NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Digital Nomad Visa (Specified Skilled Activities — 2024)

-Launched in March 2024, Japan's Digital Nomad Visa allows remote workers to live in Japan for up to 6 months (non-renewable) while working for non-Japanese employers or clients.
-It was notably delayed compared to other countries but has been welcomed by the expat community.
+Launched in March 2024, Japan's Digital Nomad Visa allows remote workers to live in Japan for up to 6 months while working for non-Japanese employers or clients.
+The visa is NOT renewable — after the 6-month stay, you must leave Japan and wait 6 consecutive months outside the country before reapplying.

 • Apply via a Japanese embassy or consulate in your home country before arrival